About Us

 The Newstead Community Garden and Produce Exchange was one idea which sprouted from the Newstead 2021 Summit, held in May 2008.

-In September 2009, we turned the first sod for our garden.
+In September 2009, we turned the first sod for our garden and sowed a green manure crop.
+In May 2010 we launched the garden and began growing food.

 The Newstead Community Garden aims: